 My poem “Petrarch” won the 2010 Howard Nemerov Award.

 "A Vertical Mile," a collection of poems published by Able Muse Press, was short-listed for the Poet's Prize.
-A new collection of poems, "Terminal Park," is scheduled for publication by Able Muse in late 2020.
+A new collection of poems, "Terminal Park," is scheduled for publication by Able Muse in 2021.
 Most of the poems in it have appeared in print or online, including several that were nominated for the Pushcart Prize.
-My wife, Catherine, and I have been married forty-seven years and have two grown daughters, two sons-in-law, and one grandson.
+My wife, Catherine, and I have been married forty-eight years and have two grown daughters, two sons-in-law, and one grandson.